marckouyoumji/marckouyoumji.github.io/index.md

 ## Software

-Here is the summary of how our software will work:

-if(bluetooth readable)
-	Button1: capture entered password;
-		if(entered == required) -> logged_in = true ( green led = 1)
-		Else -> tries++, red led =1 if tries > 3, alarm = 1
-	if(logged_in)
-		Button2: Send status of gate to BT
-		Button3: Open gate, turn on garage lights
-		Button4: Close gate, turn off garage lights after set time
-		Button5: Change password
-		Button6: Disconnect Bluetooth, if gate open -> alarm = 1

 As seen in the pictures below, here is part of the user interface that will be displayed to our user: